ember-learn/guides-source/guides/v3.4.0/models/index.md

 [Specifying a Route's Model](../routing/specifying-a-routes-model/) guide.

-Ember Data, included by default when you create a new application, is a library that integrates tightly with Ember to make it easy to retrieve models from your server as JSON, save updates back to the server, and create new models in the browser.

 Thanks to its use of the _adapter pattern_, Ember Data can be configured to work with many different kinds of backends.
 There is [an entire ecosystem of adapters][adapters] that allow your Ember app to talk to different